TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 first version of the `Feedback` class I made took a `SymfonyStyle` object and used that to format the CLI output nicely.

-Unfortunately, the code still had a lot of logic in case no feedback was given.
+Unfortunately, the code still had a lot of logic in case no `Feedback` instance was passed to the method.

 ```php
 use App\Feedback\Feedback;